Skip to content

 My book is about Alice; she’s a young girl, a little bored on a sunny afternoon, when she spots a white rabbit.
 The odd thing about this rabbit is, he’s wearing clothes and talking.
 She follows him down a rabbit hole, but then she can’t get out.

-That’s less than 70 words, and the person asking has the basic plot, the name of the heroine, and a reason to want to know more.
+That’s less than 70 words, and the person asking has more or less the basis of the plot, the name of the heroine, and a reason to want to know more.

 Back to you.